alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 The [`inset` keyword][inset] was new to me: it draws the shadow *inside* the box, rather than outside.
 In this case, they're setting `offset-x=0`, `offset-y=-6px` and `blur-radius=0` to create a solid stripe that appears behind the link text -- like a highlighter running underneath it.

-If you want something that looks more shadow-like, here are two boxes that show what the inner/outer shadow looks like with a blur radius:
+If you want something that looks more shadow-like, here are two boxes that show the inner/outer shadow with a blur radius:

 <style>
   #shadow_examples {